KleinerBaum/cs/README.md

 ## Configuration

-Set the OpenAI API key via Streamlit secrets (e.g., `.streamlit/secrets.toml`) or the `OPENAI_API_KEY` environment variable.
+Set the OpenAI API key via Streamlit secrets (e.g., `.streamlit/secrets.toml`) or the `OPENAI_API_KEY` environment variable **before starting the app**.
 The UI no longer exposes a text field for the key; the app will stop early with a clear error if the key is missing.
 Both a top-level key and a nested `[general]` section are supported.

 ```toml
 OPENAI_API_KEY = "sk-..."